NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 This Python script creates an experiment directory (i.e. `EXPDIR`), writes out a runtime version of `exp.setup` under EXPDIR, and  then copies runtime config files to `EXPDIR`.

 If you get any errors when running `setup_rocoto.py`, it is mostly because the currently loaded Python does not have required packages (such as 'dateutil').
-You can load the Python environment included in rrfs-workflow by running
+You can use the Python environment included in rrfs-workflow by running
 ```
 source ../workflow/ush/load_bokeh.sh
 ```